Hifdzullah/hifdzullah.io/README.md

 - <b>Android Mobile Application for Local Private Sector Job posting and Small Business Product Advertising</b>
   - <strong>Job searching:</strong> A platform for local private sectors to share information of job listing to the jobseekers.
   - <strong>Small business advertising:</strong> A platform for local small business to expose and to share information on selling their products to the public.
+  - <strong>Admin:</strong> Provide the administator with the capabilites to create, update, delete, and read.

 <h2>👨‍💻 Teamwork Software Development Mini Project:</h2>